jessicaccp/contact-form/README.md

 # contact-form

-A contact form build with Django, React and TailwindCSS.
+A contact form system made with Django, React and TailwindCSS.

+Messages sent via the form can be managed through an admin panel.

 ![Screenshot](screenshot.png)